 With the help of a growing network of connected medical devices, apps, and sensors, the Internet of Medical Things (IoMT) is playing a key role in the evolution of healthcare from volume-based to value-based healthcare.
 IoMT devices include connected medical and health-monitoring devices, diagnostic, surgical assistance, surgical-first equipment, remote patient monitoring systems, clinical and health care-centric wearables, remote sensors, and telehealth devices.

-Faster Communication and Flexibility are Key Factors
+Faster Communication and Flexibility are the Keys

 Effective and faster communication is the key in healthcare – be it high-quality audio/video appointments from nursing call stations or other hospital communication from collaboration devices.
 It is ultimately going to benefit the patients if the doctor knows a patient’s real-time medical data.
 It will help the doctor in providing the right treatment at the right time.